-I'm a renter, which means I know how hard it is to struggle with rent that won't stop going up because my landlord is keeping up with so-called "market value."As a Medicaid recipient, I know the anxiety of worrying about whether or not I'll even have healthcare in the next six months.Speaking as a lifelong service industry worker, I know the crushing weight of living with thankless, insecure, low paying jobs.As an openly trans woman, I know the fear and alienation of being a minority in America and living with the government's boot on my throat.My name is Lilliana Young, and I'm an unapologetic progressive who's running for Indiana State House seat 61 because I know for a fact that workers, renters and LGBTQ people are insultingly underrepresented in our state legislature.As your representative, I will fight for the things that matter most: Restoring strength and resources to our public education, improving access to housing for all Hoosiers, increased wages and expanded benefits and protections for workers, removing barriers to healthcare, holding the state government accountable to the people, and restoring human rights to immigrants, transgender people and all Hoosiers who suffer bigotry and persecution.With your support, I'll go to Indianapolis and fight to end the useless gestures toward ineffective compromise that benefit nobody.
+I'm a renter, which means I know how hard it is to struggle with rent that won't stop going up because my landlord is keeping up with so-called "market value."As a Medicaid recipient, I know the anxiety of worrying about whether or not I'll even have healthcare in the next six months.Speaking as a lifelong service industry worker, I know the crushing weight of living with thankless, insecure, low paying jobs.As an openly trans woman, I know the fear and alienation of being a minority in America and living with the government's boot on my throat.My name is Lilliana Young, and I'm an aggressively progressive democratic socialist who's running for Indiana State House seat 61 because I know for a fact that workers, renters and LGBTQ people are insultingly underrepresented in our state legislature.As your representative, I will fight for the things that matter most: Restoring strength and resources to our public education, improving access to housing for all Hoosiers, increased wages and expanded benefits and protections for workers, removing barriers to healthcare, holding the state government accountable to the people, and restoring human rights to immigrants, transgender people and all Hoosiers who suffer bigotry and persecution.With your support, I'll go to Indianapolis and fight to end the useless gestures toward ineffective compromise that benefit nobody.
 I'll fight to make Indiana a place young people are proud to be from, not dream of escaping.
 I'll fight to make Indiana a state that empowers and uplifts all Hoosiers, not just the ones Republicans think should be on top.With your help, I'll go to Indianapolis to fight for the soul of Indiana.

 About Lilliana